V014/PowerHouse/README.md

 ## Fixes & Bugs
 - set process refresh to 30 seconds.
+- the app throws an exception when there is an influx on the read counter

 ## Updates
 - added image icons on most tabs